dresdner353/mpd2chromecast/README.md

 ```
 This will cause the script to disconnect from any existing cast device and disable any further attempts to connect to a chromecast until the configured device name is again changed.

+## Web Interface (experimental)
+Browse to your http://<your device>:8080/cast and you will see a very simple web interface with a drop-down combo of all discovered chromecast devices.
+Select the desired device and click Update and it will set that as the active cast device.
+You can also refresh the list using the Refresh button.

 ## How it works
 The script runs four threads:
 * MPD/Chromecast